towersvault/shinpokered/README.md

 - Hitting with a trapping move reduces its user's speed by 25% until recalculated via some other effect.
 - Trapping moves play a 'poof' animation on the move's final turn in order to inform the player.
 - A recalibrated daycare gives experience points scaled to your gym progress.
+- The daycare lets you select moves to forget (if any) upon retreiving your pokemon.
+- Retrieving a daycare pokemon that could have evolved via level will trigger evolution and learn any missed-out moves.

 Cheats and Secrets!
 - A pokemon with Pay Day in your top slot will tip you off to a lucky slot machine and when it's in a special payout mode.